CU-ESIIL/Innovation-Summit-2024_1_Climate-extremes-and-natural-disasters/discussion.md

 ## How do we measure disadvantage and vulnerability ? 📈

 "Vulnerability" is not something that we can easily validate or measure.

+Where are we getting our social demographic data?
+- Is it coming from government census?
+- If so, who isn't answering it, and can we trust the answers inherently?

 ### SVI Issues
 - Variable choice in how this index is calculated is essential, and can greatly influence the result.